 Small first aid kit

 Finally, I never go anywhere without my mini first aid kit.
 It is just a stack of products I’ve bought from the chemists and put in a small make up bag – plasters, antiseptic cream, alcohol wipes, bandages, soluble Panadol for the kids, ibuprofen and paracetamol for the adults and some bite cream and antihistamines.

 It gets used ALL THE TIME.
 I can’t tell you how many times I’ve used it when I’ve been out and about.
 Falls in the playground, green ant bites, headaches, allergic reactions – there are so many times when it has come in useful.

-Non-essential (but REALLY useful) beach gear for your beach packing list
+Non-essential (but REALLY really useful) beach gear for your beach packing list

 These aren’t deal-breakers but they do make your day at the beach a lot more fun and much more enjoyable so I think they’re beach accessories well worth investing in.